 With new tools strengthening prevention and detection, Symantec Endpoint Security Complete is sharpening the SOC toolset by enhancing visibility into threats, delivering new efficiencies to work streams, and improving the effectiveness of customers to thwart critical threats to their organizations.

 For more information, join me at our webinar on July 8 where SANS analyst Jake Williams and I discuss more about:

 - One of the most powerful attack surface reduction tools and why it can be so useful in streamlining the SOC workload

 - New detection and response techniques and tools that can help reduce alert overload and improve SOC performance

 4 Secrets to Power Charge Your SOC - How prevention and detection can deliver new work stream efficiencies

-In this session, SANS analyst Jake Williams and Endpoint Product Management Director Adam Licata discuss the four essentials of an effective endpoint solution and how prevention and detection tools join together to power charge your SOC.Click to Register
+In this session, SANS analyst Jake Williams and Endpoint Product Management Director Adam Licata discuss the four essentials of an effective endpoint solution and how prevention and detection tools join together to power charge your SOC.Watch Now

 We encourage you to share your thoughts on your favorite social platform.